By The Right-Wing Teen

 DRAIN… THE… SWAMP!

-Donald Drains the Swamp is a mashup of political humor, serious lessons about liberty, and the good things Metaxas sees happening in America under this president.
-With its colorful illustrations and “Fred Flintstone” looking characters, some may mistake it for a children’s book.
+Donald Drains the Swamp is a mashup of political humor, serious lessons about liberty, and the good things the author sees happening in America under President Trump.
+With its colorful illustrations and “Fred Flintstone” looking characters, it’s easy to mistake it for a children’s book.

 “When I wrote this book originally I was really thinking of a humor book for adults,” said Metaxas during an interview with CBN News at his radio studio in New York City.
 “Donald the Caveman, he drains the swamp and there’s a lot of political humor in here that’s specifically for adults – kids aren’t going to get it but if you do it just right you do it in a way that doesn’t exclude kids, you do it in a way that’s sweet and innocent.”